RohanRam/TrafficSystem/README.md

 ---

 ## 📜 License
-This project is for academics and research purposes.
+This project is for academic and research purposes.